 Why is moisture in oil a problem?

-Are oil filtering machines used only in large industries?
+Are oil filtering machines only used in large industries?

 How often should oil be filtered?

-Filtration frequency depends on operating conditions, contamination levels, and equipment requirements.
+The frequency depends on operating conditions, contamination levels, and equipment requirements.

 Does filtration improve equipment lifespan?